HydroModPy/HydroModPy/docs/source/cli/process.rst

     Re-running the same request into a directory that already holds it is a reuse, below.

+``hmp process chain --root DIR``
+    Run several capabilities in a row, in one command. ``DIR`` carries ``chain.json`` and nothing else; the verb creates one job directory per step, **writes each** ``request.json`` **itself**, and fills the file inputs of a step from the artefacts an earlier one sealed. stdout carries exactly one JSON document, byte for byte the content of ``DIR/chain-outcome.json``, and the exit code is the typed one of the step that stopped the chain.
+A document that does not resolve leaves ``DIR`` exactly as it was staged: no step directory, no report.
+Detailed below.

 ``hmp process verify --job DIR [--format {table,json,csv}]``
     Re-check a finished directory against its own seal, reading only the
     disk: every artefact still hashes to what the seal recorded, the input